Secure Linear MDS Coded Matrix Inversion: Coded Matrix Inversion

 \subsection{Encrypting and Communicating $\Ab$}

 A bottleneck when computing the inverse of a matrix; or estimating its columns, is that the entire matrix needs to be known.
-For instance, a single change in the matrix's entries may cause it to be singular.
-A simple illustration of this is that if we change $\Ab_{2,3}$ of $\Ab$ below for which $\text{rank}(\Ab)=3$:
+A single change in the matrix's entries may result in a non-singular matrix.
+Below, we illustrate a simple such example.
+If we change $\Ab_{2,3}$ of $\Ab$ for which $\text{rank}(\Ab)=3$: